pauledwardtang/android-number-neighbors-intl/README.md

 # Number Neighbors International

 ## Description
-This is a simple demo app showcasing the [numverify API](https://numverify.com/documentation) to find number neighbors across different countries.
+This is a demo app showcasing the `numverify` [API](https://numverify.com/documentation) to find number neighbors across different countries.
 It selects 5 countries at random and verifies a given phone number against the numverify API and displays the results.

-No more no less.
+Fetched country results are stored in a Room database.

+This project uses MVVM, Dagger, & clean architecture principles.

 ## Usage
-Use mockDebug/mockRelease to test with mock data instead of consuming API quota.
+Use mockDebug/mockRelease to test with mock data instead of consuming `numverify` API quota.

 For the prod variant, add your API key in build.gradle (or better yet, from your environment or elsewhere).